Character | Integrity | Service

-Established in 1991, we are a non-depository, full-service mortgage bank grounded in a commitment to building lasting relationships.
+Established in 1991, in Hamilton, Alabama, we are a non-depository, full-service mortgage bank grounded in a commitment to building lasting relationships.
 Through direct approval with Fannie Mae, Freddie Mac, Ginnie Mae, FHA, USDA, and VA we offer a full set of mortgage products to meet many lending needs.
 With an innovative team trained to be the best in the business, CIS Home Loans is the best choice when you are looking for a mortgage product.
 What sets CIS Home Loans apart?

 - We are licensed to originate mortgage loans in 26 states across the United States.

 - Direct access to your loan, through a single point of contact, is given from application to closing.

 - Credit decisions are made timely and in-house.

 CIS can assist prospective home buyers with the following mortgage types: